GSmithApps/hindent/README.md

 - the translater supports literate programming.
 It does so by putting block comments on equal footing with code.
-To toggle back and forth between code and block comment, put a lone period on a line.
+To toggle back and forth between code and block comment, put a lone comma on a line.
   - For reasons of textmate grammars and syntax highlighting, we had to make the file start as code, rather than starting as block comment.
 We would have preferred it the other way,